 Settling into the finest apartment of my adult life, I was astonished by the timeless perfection of its medieval palaces and gardens.
 Just going to the supermarket and pouring over the sweet variety of fruits, herbs and vegetables became a daily highlight.
 I can’t cook to save myself but Italian ingredients made it almost fanciful.

 Walking around Florence city centre is like entering a children’s picture book.
 You have to adjust to the Duomo’s scale and size for context.
 Brunelleschi’s snowy mountain dominates the Arno valley for miles – a majestic beacon of engineering that has glittered for over 500 years.
 The terracotta temple lends a secular prestige to your visit.
-Medieval gods of science designed the Duomo through their wits and determination alone.
+Humans with no computers designed the Duomo through their wits and determination alone.

 Settling into my Oltrarno home, I became fascinated at how Florentines’ still make things with their hands.
 Unlike the gated walls of their stately homes, the city’s workshops brim with creativity in full transparent glow.
 From boutique chairs to bird cages, an artist is sweating in paint and sawdust on almost every side street.

 I loved the bookbinding and cartographer shops, many of them so expensive they only have to sell one item every three days to survive.
 Via Tornabuoni is famous for its opulent displays of garments, watches and leather shoes.
 No one remotely normal can afford to buy anything here, but it’s another tribute to the city’s self-confidence.

 Such is Florence’s timelessness, there is a melancholy in returning this year, and everything is the same.
 It feels like a parallel universe in that respect.
 I exist in multiple dimensions through my work and metaphysical friendships, and this epilogue feels uncannily familiar.
 Like I never really left, but the romantic fable has shifted, and I can’t reclaim the optimism of before.